P-DX-U/FSEm_Proyecto_Final/README.md

 * Direct boot to Snes9X emulator
 * Use of generic gamepad controllers
 * Custom shortcuts to controls the console with the gamepad
-* Automatic copy of roms from usb storage drive
+* Automatic roms copy from usb storage drive

 # Programs and utilities needed